-As of December 31, 2023, the company maintains a solid financial position, indicating careful management practices and steady progress across key metrics.
-Current assets amount to DKK 179 million (compared to DKK 88 million previously), providing sufficient liquidity for short-term obligations.
-While cash and cash equivalents may seem relatively modest given the company's growth, effective working capital management helps offset this, with a successful capital raise in late March 2024 further reinforcing this aspect.
+As of December 31, 2024, the company maintains a solid financial position, indicating careful management practices and steady progress across key metrics.
+Current assets amount to DKK 314 million (compared to DKK 179 million previously), providing sufficient liquidity for short-term obligations.

+While cash and cash equivalents may seem relatively modest given the company's growth, effective working capital management helps offset this, with a successful capital raise of DKK 35 million in late March 2024 and new financing obtained from UniCredit Bank of DKK 90 million in factoring facility and DKK 49 million in a credit facility, further reinforcing this aspect.
+The strong partnership with Unicredit also translates into the fact that the company has financing mechanisms to support the growth journey and aligns with the highest standards of supply chain finance.